New South Wales Government Architect: Peter Poulet (2012–2018)

 Poulet was the inaugural State Architect of Tasmania, serving from 2009 to 2012, after an early career in government and private practice in Australia and Japan.
 Born in Sydney in 1960, he completed his education at the University of Sydney before his appointment as Assistant Government Architect for NSW, then heading to Hobart in 2009 where he also lectured at the University of Tasmania.
-Appointed as NSW Government Architect & General Manager in January 2012, Poulet is a visual artist and he regularly exhibits modernist abstract paintings with strong references to the environment and nature.
+Appointed as NSW Government Architect and General Manager in January 2012, Poulet is a visual artist and he regularly exhibits modernist abstract paintings with strong references to the environment and nature.
 In early 2016, the Government Architect's role was relocated from the Department of Finance, Services & Innovation to the Department of Planning & Environment.
 As the 23rd Government Architect, Poulet provided leadership to NSW Government in architecture, urban design, landscape architecture and design thinking.
 GANSW became known as "support NSW Government in delivering quality, managing risk and fostering innovation to maximise public value of investment in the built environment."

-In 2016, the Government Architect's Office celebrated its 200th anniversary, with the role being created with the appointment of Francis Greenway in 1816 as the first Colonial Architect.
-To celebrate this milestone, a major exhibition was displayed at the State Library of NSW, titled "Imagine a City: 200 years of public architecture in NSW".
-The OGA has also been presenting a series of events and developing publications during 2016, including a draft Architecture and Design Policy for NSW.
+In 2016, the Government Architect's Office (GAO) celebrated its 200th anniversary, with the role being created with the appointment of Francis Greenway in 1816 as the first Colonial Architect.
+To celebrate this milestone, a major exhibition was displayed at the State Library of NSW, titled Imagine a City: 200 years of public architecture in NSW.
+The GAO also presented a series of events and new publications during 2016, including a draft Architecture and Design Policy for NSW.

 Poulet is the Deputy President of the NSW Architects Registration Board.
 Peter is also an established and prolific abstract painter.
 He has shown his work regularly at Watters Gallery, was represented by Christine Abrahams Gallery in Melbourne, and also shows work with Despard Gallery in Hobart.
 He has been honoured as artist in residence at Bundanon in 1999 and at the New England Regional Art Museum in 2002.
 He has pieces in the collections of the major law firms Allen Arthur Robinson and Naker and McKenzie, the University of New South Wales, Artbank, The Manly Hydraulics Laboratory, and the Bundanon Trust.